-1.5.
-What is the online learning platform for?
+1.5 What is the online learning platform for?

-The online learning platform will enable your journey throughout the programme and will act as the central place for eLearning resources, Event booking management, and engagement tracking for participants and stakeholders.
+The online learning platform will enable your journey throughout the Programme and will act as the central point for Programme updates, access to self-study materials and webinars, and for you to enrol onto your training sessions.

-The resources and functionalities sit within six zones: Home, Courses, Events Calendar, Explore, Learners' Report, and Help & Support, allowing you to:
+The resources and functionalities sit within six zones: Home, Courses, Events Calendar, Explore, Learners' Report, and Help, allowing you to:

-Home access your own, personalised upcoming events calendar y jump into the Block you're working on " see how much of the current Block you've completed access the most recent Event recordings Courses find all the self-directed study materials, as they go live on the platform Events Calendar see which training events are available to you at their local DP (and potentially regionally) " book onto selected events, choosing the date/time best suited to you Explore access core guidance, e.g., 'Welcome Pack', wellbeing discover a range of additional resources, e.g., blogs, podcasts, research digests, videos and signposting to subject/phase/specialist associations Learner's Report see an overview of completion for all Blocks you have been enrolled on download the report as a record of programme participation and completion Help & Support access user guides, video demos and technical tips to support the use of the platform.
+Home access your own, personalised upcoming events calendar jump into the Block you're working on see how much of the current Block you've completed access the most recent event recordings Courses access self-directed study materials as they go live on the platform Events Calendar see which training events are available to you with your local Delivery Partner book onto selected events, choosing the date/time best suited to you Explore access core guidance, e.g., 'getting started', wellbeing, part-time/flexible working guides discover a range of additional resources, e.g., blogs, podcasts, research digests, videos and signposting to subject/phase/specialist associations Learners' Report see an overview of completion for all Blocks you have been enrolled on download the report as a record of programme participation and completion